3DPrintDemon/Demon_Klipper_Essentials_Unified/README.md

 ## Slicer G-code has changed please [check & update here!](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/Orca_Slicer_Setup.md)

+There is a change to the BED placeholder for version 1.3 to correct an issue with temperatures when using Orca's multi surface options.

 This update now uses custom names & also provides a means of checking that you sent a file with the correct START Gcode for these macros!
 The system will halt the print & warn you if not!
 So no more sending a file to print with the wrong START Gcode & bad things happening!!

 <br>